 As you negotiate the second half of the Filbert Steps, keep your eyes peeled and listen out for Telegraph Hill’s infamous occupants – wild parrots!

-They definitely will make their presence known with their loud chirping.
-If they did not make their appearance here, they just might be in our next set of stairs – the Greenwich Steps.
+They will definitely make their presence known with their loud chirping.
+If they did not make their appearance here, they just might be in our next set of stairs—the Greenwich Steps.

 SAN FRANCISCO SECRET STAIRWAYS TOUR: COIT TOWER, NORTH BEACH & TELEGRAPH HILL (Filbert Steps) The birds of Telegraph Hill